cloudevents/spec/cesql/spec.md

 When the argument types of an operator/function invocation don't match the signature of the operator/function being invoked, the CESQL engine MUST try to perform an implicit cast.

-This section defines an **ambiguous** operator/function as an operator/function that is overloaded with another operator/function definition with same symbol/name and arity but different parameter types.
+This section defines an **ambiguous** operator as an operator that is overloaded with another operator definition with same symbol/name and arity but different parameter types.
+Note: a function can not be ambiguous as it is not allowed for two functions to have the same arity and name.

 A CESQL engine MUST apply the following implicit casting rules in order: